Mechanical cooling in the bistable regime of a dissipative optomechanical cavity with a Kerr medium: Further discussion and Conclusion

 \section{Further discussion and Conclusion}

-In summary, we have studied the mechanical cooling at the bistable regime by considering a dissipative optomechanical cavity with a large linewidth, which is modulated by the mechanical displacement.
-For appropriate laser driving frequencies, there exists a wide driving-power range on the order of 100 mW for observing optical bistability.
-The mechanical membrane can be optimally cooled down to 5 mK from the room temperature in the bistable region at the unresolved sideband regime, and can be cooled down to around one quanta from the cryogenic temperature $T=0.1$ K. For further studies, when the cavity linewidth is comparable to the mechanical frequency, one again find the optimal $T_{\text{eff}}$ around $s_{1(2)}\sim0$ at the bistable regime with $T=293$ K. Moreover, increasing the laser driving power enables cooling of the membrane to a lower temperature for a weaker Kerr nonlinearity, however, the laser detuning should be enlarged correspondingly in order to stabilize the system.
+In summary, we have studied mechanical cooling at the bistable regime of a dissipative optomechanical cavity with a large linewidth, which is modulated by the mechanical displacement.
+For appropriate laser driving frequencies, there exists a wide driving-power range on the order of 100 mW for observing optical bistability with $\kappa/2\pi=1.5$ MHz.
+The mechanical membrane can be optimally cooled down to 5 mK from the room temperature in the bistable region at the unresolved sideband regime, and can be cooled down close to the ground state from the cryogenic temperature $T=0.1$ K in the monostable region.
+For further studies, when the cavity linewidth is comparable to the mechanical frequency, one again finds the optimal $T_{\text{eff}}$ around $s_{1(2)}\sim0$ at the bistable regime with $T=293$ K. Moreover, increasing the laser driving power enables cooling of the membrane to a lower temperature for a weaker Kerr nonlinearity, however, the laser detuning should be enlarged correspondingly in order to stabilize the system.
 Since the mechanical cooling strongly depends on the laser detuning and the Kerr nonlineartiy modified effective detuning, therefore, the lowest mechanical temperature that can be achieved will be limited by the free spectral range of the cavity.
-Our result marks a crucial step for understanding bistable behavior of the dissipative optomechanical systems, and has potential applications in preparation of nonclassical mechanical states and quantum information processing.
+Our result marks a crucial step for understanding the bistable behavior of the dissipative optomechanical systems, and has potential applications in preparation of nonclassical mechanical states and quantum information processing.